Am0rphous/Bash/README.md

 - Program logic is clearly defined and apparent
 - A script does not do unnecessary work
 - Scripts should be reusable
+- Try using "set -x" which prints commands and their arguments as they are executed.

 ### 1. Comments
 Always use comments, so other people can easier understand your thinking, and the purpose of the script/commad.
 ````